 I saw this on Twitter.

-Somebody said, sent this to me last night, and I'm looking to pull it up here because I thought this was pretty damning.
+Somebody sent this to me last night, and I'm looking to pull it up here because I thought this was pretty damning.

-Uh somebody had tweeted out that Schiff says barring a bipartisan consensus impeachment would be fruitless.
+Somebody had tweeted out that Schiff says barring a bipartisan consensus impeachment would be fruitless.

 He says he learned as a prosecutor that you don't bring a case if you don't think you're going to be successful just to try the case.